TiagoGIM/flaskdockerapi/UC-1.md

 - type (investment type - STOCKS, FIXED INCOME, OTHERS)
 - applied_value (amount invested)
 - quantity (number of units)
-- ticker (stock code or fixed income security title)
+- ticker (stock code or fixed income  title)
 - user_id (identifier of the investment's owner)
 - portfolio_id (identifier of the investment's portfolio, if it is part of one)